=PERMUT(number, number_chosen)

 - PERMUT returns a #VALUE! error value if either argument is not numeric.

-- PERMUT returns #NUM! if number is less than number chosen.
+- PERMUT returns #NUM! if number is less than number_chosen.